kyleschaeffer/menu.js/README.md

   });
 </script>
 ```

+In this example, the off-canvas menu appears only in extra-small viewport sizes.
+[See the demo](http://oldrivercreative.com/menu/example-responsive.html) (you may have to reduce the size of your browser to see the responsive behavior).

 The **menu.js** script provides the following common viewport sizes and class names to help control the visibility of your off-canvas menus.
 In each class name, replace `%` with your off-canvas menu style (`left`, `right`, or your custom style name).